aaron-mv-moore/classification-stroke-prediction/README.md

 1. Clone this repo
 2. Get API username and key from kaggle.com
     For more information visit: https://github.com/JovianHQ/opendatasets/blob/master/README.md#kaggle-credentials
+3. Store kaggle.json file in the same directory as the notebook
-3. Run the 'final_report.ipynb' notebook
+4. Run the 'final_report.ipynb' notebook

 ## Takeaways
 -